 - On-road vehicles performance tracking

 Another crucial aspect of route optimization software is the ability to include vehicle restrictions and set customer preferences.
-It’ll help you solve the VRP more efficiently and increase the quality of delivery services.
+It’ll help you solve the VRP more efficiently and improve the quality of your delivery services.
 In general, the more constraints a system can solve the better.

 Benefits of route optimization solutions

 We have already mentioned some advantages of solving the VRP with route optimization software throughout the article.
 But let’s briefly summarize the key points here:

 - Accuracy.
 In manual vehicle route planning, one minor mistake in calculations may lead to huge losses.
 Using software for this purpose eliminates the risk of human error so the results are more accurate and reliable.